Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

-Participants were given 5 large, and 5 small scenarios to schedule.
-Each scenario consisted of a number of activities to be scheduled over the month, any precedence requirements, and whether they were one-off or recurring.
-Each building was specified by the number of large and small rooms available.
-Solar production attributable to each building varied between scenarios by assigning one of the six solar time series (see Figure~\ref{fig:inputseries}) to the building in each scenario.
-Battery storage remained constant between scenarios.
+Participants were given 5 large, and 5 small problem instances.
+Each instance consisted of a number of activities to be scheduled over the month, including precedence requirements, and whether they were one-off or recurring.
+Each building was specified by a number of large and small rooms available.
+Solar production attributable to each building varied between scenarios by assigning one of the six solar time series (see Figure~\ref{fig:inputseries}) to the building in each instance.
 Activities were specified by the number of rooms required, whether these rooms were large or small, the duration of the activity, energy load of that activity, and whether it was recurrent or one-off.
-Furthermore certain pairs of activities were also assigned precedence.
+The battery specifications were matched to be close to the actual scale and performance of the two batteries currently installed in the Monash microgrid.
+Each battery was characterized by its capacity, maximum charge/discharge power, and roundtrip efficiency.
+The specifications for the two batteries used in all problem settings are shown in Table~\ref{tab:battery_specs}.

+The objective consists of three parts: 1) the wholesale energy cost of all energy imported, 2) a peak load demand charge, and 3) the additional profit of scheduled once-off activities.
+Given the cumulative power draw~$\overline{P}_t$ at time $t$ in kW, and the wholesale energy price~$e_t$ in \$/MWh (a time series provided to the participants), power usage is converted to energy consumption by assuming a constant load during each 15-minute time step.
+The demand charge is fixed at \textdollar5 per MW, regardless of when the peak load occurs during the month.
+Finally, the value of each scheduled ($d_i = 1$) once-off activity~$i$ is earned, minus any penalty for scheduling outside office hours if applicable ($o_i = 1$).
+The combined objective function of the optimization is given by:

+Full mathematical formulation, including constraints, is provided in the reports in Appendix A in the supplementary material, as presented by the participants.
+More generally, constraints imposed by the problem include: \begin{itemize} \item \textbf{Room availability:} Each activity must be scheduled in a room that is available and not double-booked. \item \textbf{Precedence constraints:} Some activities must occur before others, as specified by the precedence relationships. \item \textbf{Battery constraints:} The state of charge of the batteries must remain within their capacity limits at all times. \item \textbf{Activity timing:} Recurring activities must be scheduled within office hours (starting on or after 9:00 and finishing before 17:00). \item \textbf{Energy balance:} The total energy demand must be met by the combination of solar production, battery discharge, and grid supply, ensuring no feed-in to the grid. \end{itemize}